It All Comes Down to a Parking Space

 In any case, the report shows how traffic, rather than the ‘natural’ phenomenon it is sometimes taken for (“trafficandweather,” exclaim the radio stations), is shaped by a series of discrete incentives, and of course by government policy; as Kaehny notes, what explains the parking discrepancy to begin with between the two neighborhoods is that “much more of Jackson Heights has been built since 1963, when the city zoning code introduced residential parking requirements…[which require] driving-inducing residential parking for between 40 and 150 percent of new dwelling units.”

 This entry was posted on Friday, October 17th, 2008 at 9:38 am and is filed under Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.